-The syntax for the Microsoft Access Weekday function is:
+The syntax for the Weekday function in MS Access is:

 Weekday ( date_value, [firstdayofweek] )

-firstdayofweek is optional.
+Optional.
 It determines what day is to be the first day of the week.
+If omitted, it assumes that the first day of the week is Sunday.
 It can be any of the following values:

 |vbUseSystem||0||Use the NLS API settings|